 Religious Education (RE) – The North Yorkshire Agreed Syllabus is the basis for our Religious Education curriculum throughout school

 Personal, Social, Health, Citizenship, Economic (PSHCE) – We follow five strands for our PSHCE curriculum across school which are Me and My Relationship, Keeping Myself Safe, My Healthy Lifestyle, Me and My Future and Becoming an active citizen.
-Within these five strands, we cover the following aspects of the curriculum; Relationships and Sex Education; Online Safety; Career Education and Personal Finance; Healthy Lifesytles; Emotional Health and Well-being; Citizenship; Risk Taking Behaviours.
+Within these five strands, we cover the following aspects of the curriculum; Relationships and Sex Education; Online Safety; Career Education and Personal Finance; Healthy Lifestyles; Emotional Health and Well-being; Citizenship; Risk Taking Behaviours.

-Reading and phonics – A wide range of phonic and reading materials are used including Big Cat, Rigby Rockets, Oxford Reading Tree and Project X. We use Bug Club Phonics as our phonetically decodable book scheme.
-Reading is taught both individually and within groups and whole class for guided reading with a specific objective being delivered each session.
+Reading and Phonics – We use Pearson Phonics Bug Scheme to teach phonics from Nursery to Year 2.
+Daily phonics sessions are taught from Reception through to Year 2 following the Bug Club scheme.
+Reading is taught both individually and within groups and whole class for guided and shared reading sessions, with a specific objective being delivered each session.
 Reading skills are also taught across a range of other curriculum areas.
-Daily phonics teaching is using the Big Cat Phonics Programme, along side Jolly Phonics resources.

 Home learning – Each child in Year One and Year Two has a ‘Busy Book’ which is an essential link between home and school.
 This provides parents with guidance as to how to support the key skills of reading, phonics, mental maths, handwriting and spelling.
 It provides spaces for children to practice and for parents to make comments.
 Parents also receive a fortnightly class newsletters to explain the learning that has been happening in class and how they can support their child’s learning at home.

 Educational visits – All our children take part in regular educational visits to enhance their learning.
 Many of our curriculum themes relate directly to the community our children are a part of and we are lucky enough to have a rich resource for learning right on our doorstep.
 The children enjoy visits to various locations depending on the current theme – a local building site, church, Pickering castle, local shops and library, train station.
 Further afield we might visit the seaside, Ryedale Folk Museum, Dalby Forest.